Kiwi Fruit During Pregnancy – Benefits & Precautions

 - Digestive Problems: In certain cases, overeating kiwi can cause diarrhoea, vomiting or nausea.

-- Latex Allergy: People allergic to latex are prone to kiwi allergies.
+- Latex Allergy: Individuals with latex allergies are also prone to kiwi allergies.
 It is advisable to keep away from kiwi in such cases.

 - Damage to the Pancreas: Kiwi is a rich source of vitamin C, vitamin E, serotonin, and potassium.
 When taken in large amounts, it can alter triglyceride levels in the blood and, in the long run, harm the pancreas.